Leonid Feodorov: Legacy

-On 27 June 2001, Exarch Leonid Feodorov was beatified by Pope John Paul II.
-He remains deeply venerated among Russian Catholics.
+Following his return to the United States following the 1923 Cieplak show trial, Fr Edmund A. Walsh commissioned a painting of Exarch Leonid from Russian refugee artist Paul Maltzev.
+The painting was based on a photograph taken of the Exarch as a political prisoner at Solovki concentration camp, located above the Arctic Circle.
+The painting hung in Fr.
+Walsh's office at Georgetown University for the rest of his life and he always spoke of the first Exarch of the Russian Greek Catholic Church with a deep sense of reverence.

 Metropolitan Andrey Sheptytsky of the Ukrainian Greek Catholic Church said, "We expect that the exarch [Leonid Feodoriv] is on the road to glorification through beatification.
 Of course, it is much too early to talk about this, but all of us were strongly impressed by his holiness, strengthened by the crown of martyrdom and death; this certainly supports our expectations.
 On the other hand, as a Russian Catholic, as exarch, as someone who died at the hands of the Bolsheviks, it seems to us that he will be right in the center of attention of the entire Church."

+On 1 October 1990, the Supreme Soviet of the Soviet Union passed a decree formally repudiating traditional Marxist-Leninist anti-religious policy and granting religious freedom, the equality of all religious denominations before the law, and the religious education of children to all Soviet citizens without exception.

+On 27 June 2001, Exarch Leonid Feodorov was beatified during a Byzantine Rite Divine Liturgy in Lviv, Ukraine by Pope John Paul II.
+He remains deeply venerated among Russian Catholics and was highly praised by James Likoudis, a convert from Greek Orthodoxy to the Greek Byzantine Catholic Church, in his 2016 book, Heralds of a Catholic Russia: Twelve Spiritual Pilgrims from Byzantium to Rome.